The Complete Guide to Fall Festivals in Maryland, DC, and Northern Virginia

 The Complete Guide to Fall Family Fun in the Baltimore-DC Area

 - Clear Meadows Farm: These sunflower fields have historically been some of the biggest in Maryland.
-They are now expected to be at peak bloom the 1st and 2nd week of October.
+They are now expected to be at peak bloom at the end of September.
 You can read more about this awesome place here.

 - Burnside Farms: Located in Haymarket, VA, this farm typically has amazing sunflowers in the middle to late summer.
-However, their Summer of Sunflowers was cut short by the rainy weather and now they are combining a late summer sunflower planting with their fall festivities!
+Starting in 2018 they added a second round of sunflower awesomeness in the fall.
+This years fall sunflowers will also be at peak bloom near the end of September.
 I believe this includes a sunflower maze!
 Wow!
 You can read more about how awesome Burnside Farms is here.

-- The GLOW Jack-O-Lantern Experience: https://theglowjackolantern.com/washington-dc/We didn’t visit this attraction last year and I kicked myself.
-It looks sooo cool!
-It is being held at Lake Fairfax Park from October 4th-28th.
+- The GLOW Jack-O-Lantern Experience: https://theglowjackolantern.com/washington-dc/This fall event looks sooo cool!
+It is being held at Lake Fairfax Park from October 3rd-27th.

 - Baugher’s Orchards and Farms: Take a nice drive to Westminster, MD and pick some of the juiciest apples in the area.
 Baugher’s specializes in honey crisp apples but grows pretty much all varieties.
 Stop by their market for delicious apple cider donuts still warm and wash down their yummy goodness with an apple cider slushie.
 They also have a great little petting zoo farm.